 What is a Portable RV Dump Tank?

 The other common use for a portable RV dump tank is when you’re off the grid entirely.
-If you’re out boondocking in a remote, scenic location, you may be limited to how long you can stay by your gray and black water tank capacities (and your fresh water tank, as well).
+If you’re out boondocking in a remote, scenic location, you may be limited to how long you can stay by your gray tank and black water tank capacities (and, of course, your fresh water tank, too).

 If your waste tanks fill up, you’ve got to pack up and drive to the nearest dump station (which could be many miles away from your site), UNLESS you have a portable RV dump tank.
 In this situation, you’d dump your black (and perhaps the gray tank as well, depending on the tank sizes involved), into your portable dump tank, making room in your rig’s onboard tanks for you to continue your fantastic boondocking experience.
 It’s like having your own portable septic tank for your RV!